Skip to Content

 Where to Find Turquoise in the US

-There are several states in the U.S where you can find turquoise specimens.
-In some areas, you can find gem-quality turquoise, big or small, and in various colors.
-For example, the rarest type of turquoise is the Lander Blue Spider Web Turquoise, only found in one mine in Nevada.
+There are several states in the U.S. where you can find turquoise specimens.
+You can find gem-quality turquoise in some areas, big or small, and in various colors.
+For example, the rarest type of turquoise is the Lander Blue Spider Web Turquoise, which is only found in one mine in Nevada.

-Generally, North America has several places where turquoise is found, yet the richest states are the southwestern ones, such as Nevada or Arizona.
+Generally, North America has several places where turquoise is found, yet the wealthiest states are the southwestern ones, such as Nevada or Arizona.
 Some other states where you can find turquoise include California, Texas, Colorado, and New Mexico.
-The best state to find turquoise and also with the most numerous locations is Nevada.
+Nevada is the best state to find turquoise, with the most numerous locations.

 StateLocations